wso2/cellery/docs/cell-testing.md

 ```
 [back to helper functions](#helper-functions)

-For more information and samples about writing in-line tests please refer [here](link to sample)
+For more information and samples about writing in-line tests please refer [here](https://github.com/wso2-cellery/samples/blob/master/docs/pet-store/test-be-cell.md)

  ## Docker image based tests

-This mechanism gives the the developers the flexibility of running any test suite which is packaged as a docker image
+This mechanism gives developers the flexibility of running any test suite which is packaged as a docker image
 , on top of Cells they have developed.
 Developers can choose their own technologies and tools seamlessly and package
- them as a docker image so that it can be run against Cells.
+ them as a docker image in order to develop their test suite.

  Writing docker image based tests for Cells is straight forward since the actual test
-  is in the docker images, and developers can select any framework and language to develop the test.
-Also, can use
+  is in the docker images, and since developers can select any framework or language to develop their suite.
+Also, they
-   any existing test cases and wrap as docker images to execute the tests.
+   can use any existing test cases and wrap as docker images.

 Along with ```build``` and ```run``` methods, ```test``` method includes the instructions that needs to be executed during the Cellery
  test.